HIV Care Formula Grants

 Formula and Matching Requirements

-Statutory Formula: RWHAP Part B Base, ADAP Base and Emerging Communities awards are based on the number of reported living cases of HIV/AIDS cases in the State or Territory in the most recent calendar year as confirmed by CDC submitted to HRSA.
-Similarly, for recipients applying for MAI formula funds, awards are based on the number of reported and confirmed living minority cases of HIV/AIDS for the most recent calendar year submitted to HRSA.
-The most recently completed calendar year ended December 31, 2016.
-Supplemental ADAP grants are awarded by formula based on living HIV/AIDS cases to states which meet any of the criteria listed in that section of the NOFO for the purpose of providing medications or insurance assistance for PLWH.
+Statutory Formula: RWHAP Part B Base, ADAP Base and Emerging Communities awards are based on the number of reported living cases of HIV/AIDS cases in the State or Territory in the most recent calendar year as confirmed by CDC and submitted to HRSA.
+Similarly, for recipients applying for MAI formula funds, awards are based on the number of reported and confirmed living minority cases of HIV/AIDS for the most recent calendar year submitted to HRSA by CDC.
+The most recently completed calendar year ended December 31, 2019.
+ADAP Supplemental grants are awarded by formula based on living HIV/AIDS cases to states which meet any of the criteria listed in that section of the NOFO for the purpose of providing medications or insurance assistance for people with HIV.

 This program has MOE requirements, see funding agency for further details.
-Additional Information: Recipients must maintain State expenditures for HIV-related activities at a level equal to the fiscal year preceding the application deadline for the RWHAP Part B grant.
-This program has matching requirements; see agency notice of funding opportunity for further details.
+Additional Information: Recipients must maintain state expenditures for HIV-related activities at a level equal to the fiscal year preceding the application deadline for the RWHAP Part B grant.
+See Notice of Funding Opportunity (NOFO) for further details.

 Length and Time Phasing of Assistance

-Grants are awarded for a -year project priod composed of five 12-month project/budget periods.
-Recipients draw down funds from the Payment Management System (PMS).
+Grants are awarded for a five-year period of performance composed of five 12-month budget periods.
+Recipients drawdown funds from the Payment Management System (PMS).
 PMS is the centralized web based payment system for HHS awards.

 Who do I contact about this opportunity?